Wizer21/6Servo_Robot_Arm/README.md

 ## To do :memo:
 - [X] Make the arm fully managed through an Xbox controller
 - [X] Create a pattern builder
+- [ ] Possibility to lock the claw angle
 - [ ] Connect to arm to a Node.Js api, allowing remote control
 - [ ] Insert a 3D viewer in the interface